 So how exactly is heartworm disease transmitted to your pet from a mosquito?
 When a mosquito takes a blood meal off of an infected animal and then bites another animal, it releases microfilaria (juvenile heartworms) into the bloodstream.
 These juvenile worms eventually travel to the heart and grow into adults.
 Heartworm prevention is actually a misnomer, because it does not actually prevent heartworms but kills the microfilaria before they can grow into adults.
 This is why it is important to give Heartworm preventative EVERY month.
 After the heartworms have developed into adults, Melarsomine (Immiticide) injections are the only effective treatment for them.

 An added benefit of heartworm preventative is that most products will also treat common intestinal parasites like roundworms and hookworms.
-Our doctors primarily recommend Sentinel Spectrum because it will also treat whipworms, tapeworms, and flea eggs.
+Our doctors primarily recommend Sentinel Spectrum for dogs because it will also treat whipworms, tapeworms, and flea eggs.
 We recommend Heartgard for our feline patients as it is flavored like a tasty cat treat!